-I’ve been in tears on the internet all night trying to find support, advice, the answer to how to get my daughter to show me love again.
+I’ve been in tears on the internet all night trying to find support, advice that will answer how to get my teenage daughter to show me love again.
 It was Mother’s Day today, the one day I thought she’d be nice and kind to me like old times….
 It was worse than ever.

 My daughter is mean to me all the time.
-I keep reading advice about what to do when there are younger kids (siblings) watching and learning this bad, disrespectful behaviour.
+I keep reading advice about what to do when there are younger kids (siblings) watching and learning this bad, disrespectful behavior.

 EXPERT | Barbara Greenberg, Ph.D.